Skip to main content

 qm set 901 --serial0 socker --vga serial0

-• This is required so that your Proxmox VM console will show your VM output
+This is required so that your Proxmox VM console will show your VM output 901 should be changed to whatever your VM ID is

 Next you'll want to rename the file and change the file extension to .qcow2